What is a Tango Holiday?

 http://www.oriatango.com/en/tour/tango-holidaysJenny and Ricardo Oria offer tango holidays in Spain and Edinburgh.
 The tango holiday for 2017 runs from the 12th to the 19th of October.
 The website includes information about the teachers, the venue as well as pictures and a blog.

-Sign up for our free tango holiday newsletter and get a 25 EUR reduction on your first tango holiday with us.
-You'll also find out first about new dates, special offers and more besides.
+Sign up for our free.
+You'll be first to find out about new dates, special offers and more besides.
 You can cancel easily by clicking on a link in each newsletter at any time.

 Twigg UG Ltd.